polm/unidic-py/README.md

     tagger = fugashi.Tagger('-d{}'.format(unidic.DICDIR))
     # that's it!

+## Differences from the Official UniDic Release

+This has a few changes from the official UniDic release to make it easier to use.

+- entries for 令和 have been added
+- single-character numeric and alphabetic words have been deleted
+- `unk.def` has been modified so unknown punctuation won't be marked as a noun

 # License

 The modern Japanese UniDic is available under the GPL, LGPL, or BSD license,